Bounds on moments of weighted sums of finite Riesz products: introduction

 \begin{thm} For every $p \geq 1$ there are positive constants $d_p, c_p, C_p$ depending only on $p$, such that for any integers $n_j$ satisfying $n_{j+1}/n_j \geq d_p$, $j=1,2,\ldots$ and for any vectors $v_0,v_1,\ldots$ in a normed space $(E,\|\cdot\|)$, we have

-for any $N \geq 1$, where $R_k$ are defined via \eqref{eq:Rk}. \end{thm} The lower bound in the case $p=1$ answers the original question of Wojciechowski.
+for any $N \geq 1$, where $R_k$ are defined via \eqref{eq:Rk}. \end{thm} {\red In words, the normalized sequence $(R_k/\|R_k\|_{L_p(\T)})$ is $\ell_p$-stable on its span.} The lower bound in the case $p=1$ answers the original question of Wojciechowski.
 Let us also note that for $p>1$, both the upper and the lower bounds are non-trivial (as opposed to the case $p=1$ where the upper bound is easy -- see \eqref{eq:l1-prop}).
 The values of the constants $d_p, c_p$ and $C_p$ that can be obtained from our proofs are far from optimal.
 In particular, we have $\lim_{p \to 1^+} d_p=\infty$ and $\lim_{p \to 1^+} c_p=0$, which is inconsistent with the case $p=1$.
 Due to these blow-ups as $p \to 1^+$, our proof in the case $p=1$ is different from the proof for $p>1$.
 It is based on transferring the independent case of \cite{La} using Riesz products.
 We restate the result for $p=1$ with numerical values of the constants.
 (For explicit bounds on the constants for $p>1$, see Remark \ref{rem:consts}.)

-\begin{thm} There exists a constant $c_1>2\cdot10^{-5}$ such that for any positive integers $n_j$ satisfying $n_{j+1}/n_j\geq 3$ and for any vectors $v_0,v_1,\ldots$ in a normed space $(E,\|\cdot\|)$, we have
+\begin{thm} There exists a constant ${\red c_1> 3.1\cdot 10^{-8}}$ such that for any positive integers $n_j$ satisfying $n_{j+1}/n_j\geq 3$ and for any vectors $v_0,v_1,\ldots$ in a normed space $(E,\|\cdot\|)$, we have